 Indeed, the smart grid represents the combination of two infrastructures:

 - The power distribution infrastructure, and

 - The communications infrastructure.

-In the traditional smart grid scenario, the grid is expected to estimate the local power grid capacity and other relevant factors in order to optimize the energy usage across the network, making use of existing power plants and micro generation facilities (e.g. renewable sources at users’ premises).
+In the traditional smart grid scenario, the grid is expected to estimate the local power grid capacity and other relevant factors in order to optimize the energy usage across the network, making use of existing power plants and micro-generation facilities (e.g. renewable sources at users’ premises).

 For this task, it is possible to envisage the usage of wireless communication technologies in the local power distribution domain.
-The status of power consumption/ generation pattern for each user is transmitted via the local power distribution control device.
+The status of the power consumption/ generation pattern for each user is transmitted via the local power distribution control device.
 Depending on the operating environment, the data could be delivered through routing on multiple wireless access links.

-Hence, wireless routing path selection represents a relevant challenge in the power distribution scenario, and is discussed in some existing research works.
+Hence, wireless routing path selection represents a relevant challenge in the power distribution scenario and is discussed in some existing research works.